prathamc25/SAiDL-Spring-Assignment2025/CoreML/readme.md

 - **Symmetric Noise**: 20%, 40%, 60%, 80%
 - **Asymmetric Noise**: 10%, 20%, 30%, 40%

+For detailed results and analysis, see the [implementation notebook](./CoreML_Implementation.ipynb).

 ## Running the Code

-The complete training pipeline is provided in the notebook.
+The complete training pipeline is provided in the [implementation notebook](./CoreML_Implementation.ipynb).
 To run an experiment:

 1. Set the desired configuration parameters
 2. Select the noise type and rate